EEWBot/eew-renderer/README.md

 ## Compatibility

-Basically, this project supports GL_VERSION >= 4.5.
+Basically, this project supports GL_VERSION >= 4.5 platforms.

 The following environments are known to cause crashes due to errors: